Purchasing a Home: The Attorney's Role

 Often times the purchase of a home, whether it is a condominium, townhouse, or house, is the largest purchase you will make.
 Therefore, it can be overwhelming at times.
 As real estate attorneys, we provide the purchaser with the important legal assistance to assure you that the transaction proceeds in a easy and timely manner.

 The attorney's role in the real estate transaction begins on the day the offer is accepted by the seller.
 Upon execution of the contract, the attorney will review the contract to confirm that it contains all of the necessary language in order to assure that you are purchasing the property under the terms and conditions you intended.
-If the property is a condominium or is a member of a homeowners association, we will review all of the documents, including the by-laws, declarations, rules and regulations, budgets and minutes from recent meetings to determine the financial viability of the association.
+If the property is a condominium or is a member of a homeowners association, we will request all of the documents, including the by-laws, declarations, rules and regulations, budgets and minutes from recent meetings to determine the financial viability of the association.
+We will also request and review a 22.1 disclosure form from the association.
 This review is extremely important since it often times will reflect whether a special assessment, which you had not planned for, may be imminent.
 Our review of the contract and documents take place during the attorney approval period as provided in the contract.

 The next phase in purchasing a home is the inspection.
 An inspection done by a professional real estate inspector is important to confirm that the property is structurally and mechanically as good as it looks.
 After the inspection is completed, we will review with you all of the items that the inspector discovered which may need to be repaired or replaced.
 You will then have an opportunity to decide what items you want the seller to repair or replace.
 As your attorneys, we will then negotiate these requests with the seller's attorney.
 These changes will then be incorporated into the contract.